ricatosin/react-readable/README.md

 or

+To Run the APP USE
 ```
 npm install
 npm run start
 ```
-To run the APP !

 ## Versions